Perun-Engineering/deployment-annotator-for-grafana/README.md

 ## Overview

-This controller watches `apps/v1` **Deployments** and **Namespaces**.
-It automatically processes deployments in namespaces labeled with `deployment-annotator=enabled` and provides instant annotation cleanup when labels are removed.
-When a deployment specification actually changes (not just scaling), it:
+This controller watches `apps/v1` **Deployments**, **StatefulSets**, **DaemonSets** and **Namespaces**.
+It automatically processes these workloads in namespaces labeled with `deployment-annotator=enabled` and provides instant annotation cleanup when labels are removed.
+When a workload specification actually changes (not just scaling), it:

 1. Uses Kubernetes `generation` and image tag to create a version identifier
 2. Compares current version with previously stored version to detect actual changes
-3. Creates Grafana annotations only for real deployment changes, not scaling events
+3. Creates Grafana annotations only for real changes, not scaling/rescheduling events
-4. Stores annotation IDs and version in deployment annotations for persistence
+4. Stores annotation IDs and version in workload annotations for persistence
-5. Monitors the deployment until it becomes available
+5. Monitors the workload until it becomes available/ready
-6. Updates the Grafana annotation to mark the deployment completion
+6. Updates the Grafana annotation to mark the completion

 ## Features

-- **Per-component granular tracking**: Individual deployment timelines instead of single CI/CD pipeline annotation
+- **Per-component granular tracking**: Individual workload timelines instead of single CI/CD pipeline annotation
 - **Multi-component Helm chart support**: See exact timing for each deployment within complex charts
-- **Smart change detection**: Uses Kubernetes generation + image tag to detect actual deployment changes vs scaling events
+- **Smart change detection**: Uses Kubernetes generation + image tag to detect actual changes vs scaling/rescheduling events
-- **Event-driven completion**: Watches ReplicaSet events for instant deployment completion detection (no polling)
+- **Event-driven completion**: Watches ReplicaSet events for Deployments and status updates for StatefulSets/DaemonSets (no polling)
 - **KEDA/HPA compatible**: Ignores replica count changes, only tracks real application updates
-- **Dynamic namespace filtering**: Watches namespace label changes and immediately processes existing deployments
+- **Dynamic namespace filtering**: Watches namespace label changes and immediately processes existing workloads
 - **Automatic annotation cleanup**: Removes all annotations when namespace label is removed
-- **Stateless operation**: Survives pod restarts by storing annotation IDs and versions in deployment annotations
+- **Stateless operation**: Survives pod restarts by storing annotation IDs and versions in workload annotations
 - **Production-ready**: Includes proper RBAC, security contexts, and health checks
 - **Helm deployment**: Complete Helm chart with configurable values